 2. sponsorship of the rural child through school

 3. building basic school infrastructure with emphasis on the construction of Libraries and Computer Centers and Washrooms

-These approaches as we belief do not only develop just the child or community but families and communities.
+These approaches as we believe do not only develop the child but families and communities at large.

 Note: You do not need to be a professional to participate in our education programmes